dijonsauce/CIMilestoneProject01/README.md

 Code modified to create a stationary navigation bar without further changes to the visuals.

 ### Content

--   All content was written by the developer.

 -   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)